Mission

 Amount: $500,000

-Title: The Impact of Proteins and Dietary Fibers on the Microbiome: Is Digestibility the Understudied Driver of Metabolic Dysregulation?
+Title: The Impact of Proteins and Dietary Fibers on the Microbiome: Is Digestibility the understudied Driver of Metabolic Dysregulation?

-Investigators: Barouei J. (PI), Rabinowitz, J.D.
+Investigators: Barouei J. (PD), Rabinowitz, J.D.

-Funding body: Princeton Alliance for Collaborative Research and Innovation
+Program: Princeton Alliance for Collaborative Research and Innovation

 Amount: $250,000